nas5w/100-days-of-code-frontend/README.md

 Below you can find a little information about each topic in the curriculum as well as some ideas/guidance on what to do for each.

 ## HTML

+**Quick Introduction**: Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.
+With Cascading Style Sheets (CSS) and JavaScript, it forms a triad of cornerstone technologies for the World Wide Web.
+Web browsers receive HTML documents from a web server or from local storage and render the documents into multimedia web pages.
+HTML describes the structure of a web page semantically and originally included cues for the appearance of the document.
+(Source: [Wikipedia](https://en.wikipedia.org/wiki/HTML))

 ## CSS